jerome-trc/biomorph/ATTRIB.md

 ## Graphics

+The Shotgun pickup sprite is an edit by RatCircus of the original version by id Software LLC.

 Assault Handgun sprites are courtesy of Realm667 users JoeyTD and Minigunner, as well as id Software LLC.

 Autocannon and Heavy Battle Rifle HUD sprites are courtesy of ZDoom forum user Sonik.o.fan.